Department of Systematics, Biodiversity and Evolution of Plants (with Herbarium)

 Three out of four of our DFG funded projects are part of the priority program "Taxon-OMICS" (SPP1991).
 Within this program, short videos are produced to expand the scientific outreach.
 Learn here about the research project of our PhD student John Bradican.Another of our diverse DFG projects is presented by our PhD student Eleonora Manzo.
 Enjoy the video about the "nasty Xanthium plants".

-Welcome to lectures and courses in winterterm 22/23
+Welcome to lectures and courses in winter term

-From mid of October onwards we started this years winter term.
+From October onwards we started this years winter term.
 Our department is responsible for several lectures, courses and seminars for beginners as well as advanced students.